TrueFit/RestaurantReviews/README.md

 * It really bugs me people can post reviews without proper authentication, again I could keep going for awhile but I need to stop.
 * Did I really just pass a success/failure boolen back from ReviewService.RemoveUserReview?
 It should at least indicate if the user wasn't authenicated to delete it or if it wasn't there... yeah, I could spend a couple more hours on this but I think the theme of what you're looking for is met here.
 * There's a good bit of happy path testing here, I'm certain there are several non-happy path bugs sitting in here somewhere.
+* Probably should move posting an entity from /entities to /cities/{guid}/entities.
+Seems a little more natural, but doesn't really work if you switch to a geo location model rather than direct city mapping.
+Hmmm...

 RestaurantReviews
 =================